zeroc-ice/ice-demos/objective-c/Database/Cocoa/library/README.md

-This demo is a Cocoa client for the [Java library demo](../../../../java/Database/library).
-This application provides a graphical interface to the library server.
-It permits you to:
+This demo is a Cocoa client for the [Java library demo][1].
+It provides a graphical interface to the library server and permits you to:

 - Create and delete books
 - Query for books by isbn, author or title